Superman: The Movie

 "Damn," "ass," and "hell" once or twice each.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Tie-in to vast quantities of related merchandise.
 Cheerios and Amtrak.

 Perry White smokes cigars and Lois and other newsroom employees smoke cigarettes.
 Superman tells Lois she shouldn't smoke and uses his x-ray vision to check her lungs.
 Some wine drinking, but Superman says he never drinks when flying.
 One cop says to another "the first bottle's on me."

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-What's the story?
+What's the Story?

-Christopher Reeve proved an ideal Superman, with just the right level of steadfast simplicity.
+Christopher Reeve proves an ideal Superman, with just the right level of steadfast simplicity.
 But the producers' emphasis on larger-than-life moviemaking (they won a Special Achievement Oscar for visual effects) results in a movie that drags in parts.
 The quartet of writers -- who individually had dreamt up the stories of The Godfather and Bonnie and Clyde -- concocted an overlong spectacle that spends an inordinate amount of time recounting Superman's origin, then fragments into episodic crime-fighting vignettes.